kodie/rnd-flickr/README.md

 * `tags` - The tags that you would like the image to have.
 Can be an array or a comma seperated string.
 * `tag_mode` - Set to `any` or `all` to specify if the image should have any of the tags or all of them.
 * `file` - If specified, the image will be saved as the specified file.
+* `content_type` - The type of content you would like the image to be:
+	* 1 for photos only.
+	* 2 for screenshots only.
+	* 3 for 'other' only.
+	* 4 for photos and screenshots.
+	* 5 for screenshots and 'other'.
+	* 6 for photos and 'other'.
+	* 7 for photos, screenshots, and 'other' (all).

 ## Return
 The callback function will return the following parameters in order: